mekowalski/beer-client/NOTES.md

 - Literally using and external API(rails part), requesting data from the react/redux side then displaying it
 - I've done this probably 4-5 separate times!!!

+- Beer Attributes:
+- Name, Brand, Style, ABV
+- Build a select button to show detail of that specific Beer on one side of the screen

 - GOTTA MAKE API REQUEST
   - [x] constructor with props (not sure if i'll need constructor)
   - [x] give state, beers: [] (default)